 Planning for security

-Finally, security is a central constituent of a custom IoT solution to be considered when aiming for a sound, sustainable outcome that can serve you over the long term.
-Without focusing your efforts on security from the outset, many things can go wrong—entire systems, automation processes, and devices can be exposed to errors and external harm.
+Finally, security is a central constituent of a custom IoT solution.
+IoT security is indispensable when aiming for a sound, sustainable outcome that can serve you over the long term.
+Without focusing on security from the outset, many things can go wrong.
+Entire systems, automation processes, and devices can be exposed to errors and external harm.
 Integrating cybersecurity measures into your custom IoT solution is itself a complex process.
-This involves the management and enforcement of policy, as well as the integration of system capabilities for the monitoring, detection, and handling of potential threads.
+This involves the management and enforcement of policy.
+But equally so, it involves the integration of system capabilities for the monitoring, detection, and handling of potential threads.

 Measures include the safeguarding of the physical integrity of hardware assets and the mandatory authentication of devices.
 Added to this is use of IoT data encryption and API security methods and running frequent security analyses.
 You need access control, frequent testing, and management across various IT assets.

 Devices should be updatable over the air, the hardware should be tested regularly.
 And proper planning of the long-term security strategy for your IoT apps and devices should be in place.
 Added to this is the necessity to keep current with the latest trends in security breaching and actively look for ways to anticipate any emerging gaps in your systems.

 Custom meets future-fit